2018 Waste Pioneers List – Organizations

 Phila.
 Streets Department‘s works to provide clean, safe and green streets in a cost-effective and efficient manner.

-Plastic Pollution Coalition is a global alliance of organizations, businesses, and notable leaders working toward a world free of plastic pollution and its toxic impacts on humans, animals, oceans, waterways, and the environment.
+Plastic Pollution Coalition is a growing global alliance of individuals, organizations, businesses, and policymakers working toward a world free of plastic pollution and its toxic impacts on humans, animals, waterways and oceans, and the environment.

 Veolia UK resources the world through their waste, water & energy services.
 They help to drive the UK towards a circular economy.